HL7/davinci-deqm/input/pagecontent/guidance.md

 ### Negation Patterns for Quality Measures

-When DEQM is used to report CQFM Measures that use CQL and the QI-Core data model, negation patterns allow identifying when events are not present or when events are documented as not occurring for a reason.
+When DEQM is used to report CQM Measures that use CQL and the QI-Core data model, negation patterns allow identifying when events are not present or when events are documented as not occurring for a reason.
 They may appear throughout a measure in any of the population criteria.
 For example, the absence of a particular medication may be grounds for membership in the initial population, denominator, numerator, or an exclusion or exception criteria, depending on how the measure is constructed.
 The negation pattern for the MedicationRequest (MedicationNotRequested) resource is demonstrated in the [Single Indv Vte Report Option 7] example.
 For more information refer to the [Using CQL IG section on negation] and the [QI-Core Negation] page.

 ### Using Contained Resources in the Response Transaction